birdofpreyru/babel-preset-svgr/README.md

-1. Install the preset `npm install --save-dev @dr.pogodin/babel-preset-svgr` (depending on your setup, you may need to use `--save` flag to save it as a regular dependency, rather than a development one).
+1. Install the preset `npm install --save-dev @dr.pogodin/babel-preset-svgr` (depending on your setup, you may need to use `--save` flag to save it as a regular dependency, rather than the development one).

-2. Adds the preset to your Babel config, e.g.
+2. Add the preset to your Babel config, e.g.
     ```json
     {
       "presets": [